Who is our Metropolitan?

 his suppression of his own tastes, will and desires, and

-his canonical obedience to God, his bishop and the
+his canonical obedience to God, his Bishop and the

 liturgical and canonical norms of the Church.
 Deacons are